Barro/java-afl/README.md

 ## TODO

+* Apparently Java does not support imports from the default namespace even if instrumentation is happy with it.
 * Support deferred init for arbitrary given method without source code modifications.
 * Better way to build this.
 Multiple different build tools are